 You are what you eat, literally!
 Therefore, if you feel sad, low on energy and exhausted, you might want to consider switching up your diet.
 Try to eat more food that gives long-term energy and cut down on the sugar.
 Once you take care of your diet, you will definitely feel more energized!

 Besides nutrition, exercising is great in order to feel more energetic.
 Most of us have a tendency to become one with our couch in the cold months.
 As a result, exercising isn’t on top of many people’s priority lists.
 However, exercising is the key towards feeling more fit and energetic in the long term.
 Besides that, exercising makes you feel happier, helps you to lose weight and reduces pain.

-If self-care isn't a daily habit of yours yet, try to make it one asap.
-Especially for highly sensitive people, who become exhausted more easily, it is important to have a steady self-care routine.
+If self care isn’t a daily habit of yours yet, try to make it one asap.
+Especially for highly sensitive people, who become exhausted and overwhelmed more easily, it is important to have a steady self-care routine.
 It helps you to recharge your energy and increases your self-value.
 You deserve to put yourself first.

 If you really, really, really want to escape your fall dip, you might want to book a vacation in fall time instead of during summer.
 Find a destination that is offering tons of sunlight, relaxation and fun and escape the fall madness for a while!

 Not only will you give your body the boost it needs, but you will also have something to look forward to on cold days.

 “Whenever I am sad, I stop feeling sad, and start feeling awesome instead” – Barney Stinson, How I Met Your Mother

 This quote is definitely a great way to look at life.
 Looking at the positive aspects of your life is such a great approach to stay healthy.
 Along with this comes personal development.
 When you continuously work on improving yourself and growing, you will feel more happy about who you are.
 Moreover, you will be more resistant towards thinking negative thoughts.